GRANITE STATE ADAPTIVE SPORTS

 USOC Certificate Pilot Program Para- Dressage Coach

-Monica Huang Wu MS, OTR/L, HPCS
+Monica Huang Wu MS, OTR/L, HPCS, CTRI

 PATH International Certified/ Registered Therapeutic Riding Instructor, MA Certified Riding Instructor

-Christine Leach BS, CTRI
+Christine Leach BS, CTRI, ESMHL

 PATH International Certified Therapeutic Riding Instructor